Post

 aggregate([ { $sort: { b: 1 } } ])

-A sort predicate will be unbounded as it requires the entire key range to be scanned to satisfy the sort requirements:
+The index bounds for the sort fields will be unbounded (assuming the fields aren’t also filtered on) as it requires the entire key range to be scanned to satisfy the sort requirements:

 1